arianacolon/Election_Analysis/README.md

 # PyPoll Election Audit Analysis

 ## Overview of Election Audit
-A Colorado Board of Elections employee, Tom, has assigned me the following tasks to complete the election audit of a recent congressional election:
+The purpose of this analysis is to complete the following tasks assigned by Tom, a Colorado Board of Elections employee.
+The data we will be analyzing is an election audit of tabulated results from a US Congressional precinct in Colorado.

 1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
+2. Calculate the vote count & percentage of votes of each county in the precinct.
+3. Determine the county with the highest vote count turnout.
-3. Calculate the total number of votes each candidate received.
+4. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+5. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+6. Determine the winner of the election based on popular vote.
-6. Get a complete list of voter turnout for each county.
-7. Calculate the vote count & percentage of votes of each county in the precinct.
-8. Determine the county with the highest vote count turnout.

 ## Resources
 - Data Source: election_results.csv